68publishers/amp-client-js/README.md

 ## Integration

-For integration instructions follow the [Integration guide](docs/integration-guide.md).
+For integration instructions follow the [Integration guide](https://github.com/68publishers/amp-client-js/blob/main/docs/integration-guide.md).

 ## License

-@todo
+The package is distributed under the MIT License.
+See [LICENSE](LICENSE.md) for more information.